vasishth80987/laravel-stripe-integration/README.md

 ```
 use StripeBillable;
 ```
-After Publishing the packages files, the controllers and mails can later be customised via the config file
+After Publishing the packages files, the controllers and mails can later be customised via the config file.
+This package is built using Laravel official Cashier Package, find documentation here, https://laravel.com/docs/7.x/billing